Abbas the Great: Character and legacy

 Though nobody is as eloquent as Shah Abbas.

-Shah ‘Abbas, despite his notable achievements, had his flaws.
-He was a formidable autocrat with a suspicious demeanor and a multifaceted character, often imposing severe penalties and neutralizing many of his relatives.
-His strong desire for wealth and opulence occasionally bordered on greed.
-Nevertheless, his remarkable leadership, administrative and military prowess, economic acumen, expansive vision, and boundless energy distinguished him as an extraordinary leader and influencer of fate.
-His legacy has become legendary, with stories of his wisdom and fairness enriching Persian folklore.
-The elegant caravanserais and public water reservoirs that modern travelers can still observe at ancient Persian waypoints stand as testaments to his sometimes stern yet generally benevolent governance.
+Shah ‘Abbas, despite his notable achievements, was also an autocrat, often imposing severe penalties and neutralizing many of his relatives.
+Nevertheless, his leadership, economic knowledge, and vision distinguished him as a notable leader.
+Stories of his wisdom and fairness have enriched Persian folklore.
+The elegant caravanserais and public water reservoirs that modern travelers can still observe at ancient Persian waypoints stand as testaments to his achievements.